dynamifylimited/cordova-plugin-adyen/README.md

 # Cordova Square Android plugin

-> A plugin for Suquare pos implementation for android.
+> A plugin for Square pos implementation for android.

 ## Installation